danfuzz/lactoserv/src/codec/README.md

-Beyond the built-in special cases, and similar to how `JSON.stringify()` knows to look for a `.toJSON()` method, this class understands the symbol-named method `BaseConverter.ENCODE` to define an instance-specific value-encoding behavior.
+Beyond the built-in special cases, and similar to how `JSON.stringify()` knows to look for a `.toJSON()` method, this class understands the symbol-named method `BaseCodec.ENCODE` to define an instance-specific value-encoding behavior.
 The expectation is that most such custom converters end up producing `Sexp` instances (though that isn't strictly required).

-This module includes a small handful of general low-ish-level classes that "play nice" with `BaseConverter.ENCODE`, including notably `StackTrace`.
+This module includes a small handful of general low-ish-level classes that "play nice" with `BaseCodec.ENCODE`, including notably `StackTrace`.

 **Note:** This module is intended to handle both encoding and decoding of values, but as of this writing decoding is not yet implemented.
 So, that